stat545ubc-2021/Marc-Wettengel_Mini-Analysis/Milestone 1/README.md

 - `Mini-Analysis-Milestone1.md:` Markdown file created when knitting the .Rmd file.
 Markdown file is final published version of Milestone 1 analysis.
 - `Mini-Analysis-Milestone1.Rmd:` R Markdown file containing code and comments for Milestone 1.
-- `Mini-Analysis-Milestone1_files/figures-gfm:` This folder contains immages and plots used when viewing the .md file.
+- `Mini-Analysis-Milestone1_files/figures-gfm:` This folder contains images and plots used when viewing the .md file.